alperyesilyurt/hepsiburada-components/README.md

 You can customize the name of the button as you wish.
 All you need to do for this is buttonText="your text"

 2) buttonType
-We have 3 different styles of buttons.
-These are primary, variant and secondary styles respectively.
-All you need to do for this is buttonType="primary/variant/secondary/"
+We have 5 different styles of buttons.
+These are primary, variant, secondary, bordered and ghost styles respectively.
+All you need to do for this is buttonType="primary/variant/secondary/bordered/ghost"

 3) :disabled
 By default it is disabled.
 You can turn it on by saying :disabled=true or turn it off by saying :disabled=false.
 When :disabled=true, cursor is not working and opacity is low.